maiad37/gsw-site/README.md

 # GSW page
-- Created for training activity (HTML/CSS)
+- Created for the training activity (HTML/CSS)